Houston Plant Explosion Lawyer

 What Causes Fertilizer Plant Explosions?

-Synthetic, or mineral, fertilizers are highly combustible.
+Synthetic or mineral fertilizers are highly combustible.
 A common component in synthetic fertilizers is ammonium nitrate.
 While this compound is stable when left alone, it creates a deadly reaction if exposed to something like a spark.
 In order for ammonium nitrate to react violently, it must be exposed to high temperatures, sparks, or flames.
 If stored in large quantities, the explosions become even more deadly.

 Due to ammonium nitrate’s high level of danger, it is subject to very strict regulation in most locations.
 In fact, the United States Department of Homeland Security put rules in place to limit the sale of the compound.
 To demonstrate the power and destructive capabilities of ammonium nitrate, we reference the 1947 explosion of the compound in Texas City, Texas.
-The blast from the 2,300 tons of ignited ammonium nitrate was felt 10 miles away in Galveston, and killed an estimated 581 people.
+The blast from the 2,300 tons of ignited ammonium nitrate was felt 10 miles away in Galveston and killed an estimated 581 people.

 Plant explosions may result from a number of different people showing negligence.
 OSHA has strict guidelines for best practices, safe work environments, and responsibilities for employers and employees alike.
+When even one person exhibits negligence, this could lead to refinery and plant explosions.

 What Happens if an Explosion Occurs Near a Power Plant?